-It slips off my tongue— dis nigga—fresh out the breath.
+It slips off my tongue—dis nigga—fresh out the breath.
 Issa Dee from Insecure did a messy thing, and my last nerve has been plucked.
 Something is different here—something de-gentrified so to speak.
 If my mind was an unseasoned barbecue chicken, it’s now a rotisserie jerk cookout (there’s a difference).
 And I’m ready to do a seven-step handshake, be unbothered, and talk that good shit.
-This is time to code-switch.
+It's time to code-switch.

-What follows is a #BlackLivesMatter blueprint for film, but with an interesting side-note—her white friends notice the pissy change in Starr at the mention of #AllLivesMatter among other slights.
+What follows is a #BlackLivesMatter blueprint for film, but with an interesting sidenote—her white friends notice the irritable change in Starr at the mention of #AllLivesMatter among other slights.
 Starr is no longer the Starr-lite that would allow this.
-She’s been hiding a version of herself, and as a film, The Hate U Give does well in underscoring the harm that we as people of colour do to ourselves in our constant efforts to assimilate.
+She’s been hiding a version of herself, and as a film, The Hate U Give does well in underscoring the harm that we as people of color do to ourselves in our constant efforts to assimilate.

-When Starr first witnesses injustice directly tied to her skin colour, it rocks her world from a balanced axis.
+When Starr first witnesses injustice directly tied to her skin color, it rocks her world from a balanced axis.
 The realities of her race become hard to adjust to without offsetting the world she hid it from.
-She can no longer collaborate with the “colourblind” bullshit.
-And in one moment, best friend Hailey yells at Starr during basketball practice for running too slow, “just pretend the ball is some fried chicken,” she jokes, putting Starr in the position of being ready to snatch a blonde tail in ways she never thought to do.
+She can no longer collaborate with the “colorblind” bullshit.
+And in one moment, her best friend Hailey yells at Starr during basketball practice for running too slow, “just pretend the ball is some fried chicken,” she jokes, putting Starr in the position of being ready to snatch a blonde ponytail in ways she never thought to do.
 It’s a balance that I’ve been guilty of attempting to hold myself.

 Follow Noel Ransome on Twitter.